A mobile app designed to give a fresh take on collaboratively planning travel, while simplifying complex decisions to ease the cognitive load.

-How might we enable travelers to better conceptualize, visualize, and share potential travel itineraries with one another?
+Go Together aims to enable travelers to better conceptualize, visualize, and share nuanced travel itineraries with their companions and potential companions.

 Planning travel involves making decisions by the hundreds.
 We humans are opinionated and social creatures who value companionship.
 This doesn’t make the process any easier.